wundergraph/cosmo/helm/cosmo/README.md

 ## Configuration and installation details

-By default, the chart deploys a production-grade Cosmo stack **without** Clickhouse, PostgreSQL, Redis, Keycloak and Minio.
+By default, the chart deploys a ready to use Cosmo stack with a development configuration of Clickhouse, PostgreSQL, Redis, Keycloak and Minio.
-After you have provisioned the databases, you can set the right configuration in the `values.yaml` file and do a `helm upgrade` to apply the changes.
 The studio, controlplane, router and collectors are exposed via ingress.
 Don't forget to update the public URL in the `values.yaml` file as well.
+All secrets are stored in the `values.yaml` file.
+You should replace them with your own secrets before deploying the stack to your cluster.

 ## Seed your organization and account